VasilikiKaragianni/DETranet/README.md

 You can either use the code that exists in the [FinalProgramwithGui file](https://github.com/VasilikiKaragianni/DETranet/tree/master/FinalProgramwithGui) and run it at your computer, or you can download our application directly as a .jar file. ([Click here](https://github.com/VasilikiKaragianni/DETranet/blob/master/DETranet.jar/DETranet.jar))

 #### Manual
-Inside the repository you can also find the [manual](https://github.com/VasilikiKaragianni/DETranet/blob/master/DETranetΜanual%20.pdf) with instructions rgarding the application.
+Inside the repository you can also find the [manual](https://github.com/VasilikiKaragianni/DETranet/blob/master/DETranetΜanual%20.pdf) with instructions regarding the application.

 ## Contributors
 | Full Name | Github Account | Mail |